Brad-Stiritz/test_markdown_tables/README.md

-# test_markdown_tables
+# Test markdown tables
-just to test a bit tables in markdown to include after into the OceanGliders Oxygen SOP
+Just to test a bit tables in markdown to include after into the OceanGliders Oxygen SOP